Model-Independent Test for Gravity using Intensity Mapping and Galaxy Clustering: Conclusion

 In this paper, we have proposed an alternative estimator for $\hEG$, which relies {\it only on clustering measurements} from two different tracers: galaxies and intensity mapping.
 We have shown that this estimator is very robust: it only uses cross-correlations that are less affected by systematics, and by choosing the binning in which $\hEG$ is measured appropriately, the contaminations are below 0.3$\sigma$ for a \emph{Euclid}-like spectroscopic survey, below 0.6$\sigma$ for a SKA2-like survey, and below 0.4$\sigma$ for a \emph{Euclid}-like photometric survey.
 Moreover, our estimator depends on a choice of fiducial cosmology only through background parameters, namely through $H(z)$ and distances.
 Contrary to some estimators used in the literature, it does not depend on the evolution of perturbations, like in~\cite{Pullen:2015vtb}.

 Using Fisher forecasts, we have found that $\hEG$, and consequently deviations from GR, can be measured over a wide range of redshifts and with a precision of up to 7\% with a \emph{Euclid}-like spectroscopic survey and 3.9\% with a SKA2-like survey.
+We have also explicitly shown that a \emph{Euclid}-like photometric survey cannot reach such a good precision on $\hEG$.
+The reason is that for a photometric survey, $\beta_\g$ is measured at best with a precision of 10\%, which intrinsically limits the precision on $\hEG$.
+This point was not properly accounted for in some previous forecasts, which claim a 1\% precision on $\hEG$ using photometric surveys like \emph{Euclid} or LSST~\cite{Pullen:2014fva,Pourtsidou:2015ksn}.
+The error in these forecasts comes from the covariance matrix, which does not properly include correlations in $\ell$'s generated by the fact that $\beta_\g$ is measured from a combination of all scales, and not independently for each values of $\ell$.

-Such measurements will, therefore, dramatically improve current constraints and extend them to higher redshifts, allowing us to test deviations from GR very accurately.
+Our study shows therefore that the combination of intensity mapping and galaxy clustering provides an excellent strategy to measure $\hEG$ robustly and precisely.
+This will dramatically improve current constraints and extend them to higher redshifts, allowing us to test deviations from GR very accurately.